-British watchmaker Bremont began unveiling its 2021 novelties to the market back in the spring.
-Leading the pack was an updated version of the brand’s popular, vintage-influenced Supermarine dive watch that added a new GMT function.
-Alongside that highly praised piece was the model we had a chance to go hands-on with recently: the Bremont Supermarine Chrono.
+As British watchmaker Bremont begins unveiling its novelties for the year, let’s take a look back at some of its most notable launches of last year.
+Leading the pack is a Spring of 2021 launched, updated version of the brand’s popular, vintage-influenced Supermarine dive watch that added a new GMT function.
+Which, alongside that highly praised piece was the model we had a chance to go hands-on with recently, here: the Bremont Supermarine Chrono.

 The watch uses the same diving-inspired base design as the rest of the Supermarine series but transforms it in a new way, adding the namesake chronograph function as well as the useful GMT feature.
 This is the first time Bremont has unveiled a chronograph, let alone a GMT-chronograph, within the Supermarine line, and like the rest of the collection it has been performance-tested for the most extreme of activities.